ne3xtg3n/Mythos-X-Godshift-Github-Anima-Chrishotpher-Perry-2025/README.md

 **AETHER SOVEREIGN** (mid-clash, pleading fraternal tone)
 “We were brothers in arms, Lorcan!
 This power—you've let it consume you.
 Stop before you drag every universe into oblivion!”

-**OBLIVION** (prideful rage, countering with void sweeps)
+**Larcon-OBLIVION energy** (prideful rage, countering with void sweeps)
-“Brothers?
-You chained me with your laws!
-Now, I am the void—unbreakable, unstoppable.
-Watch the heavens fall through my might!”
+“Brothers? ha never you looked down on me for our entire lives

+**Story** Lorcan, no longer just a shadow but Oblivion reborn, rejected the very name he was given.
+His true self was a void of limitless power, and Cassian's golden reflection of his pure heart was an insult to it.

+**Larcon-OBLIVION energy** "This is no drill, brother," Lorcan snarled, his voice vibrating with cosmic hunger.
+"This is the final annulment of all Order i have heared his Voice.
+He calls for OBLIVION and distruction of order!
+This ends the Archons' reign now!"

 *Shockwaves breach universes: glimpses of collapsing stars, awakening entities.
 The fraternal struggle eternalizes—old friends locked in cosmic war.*